Best Mattresses for Hip Pain 2026

 Frequently asked questions

-The lifespan of the average mattress is around seven years, according to the Better Sleep Council.12 How often you need to replace a mattress can vary depending on the mattress construction, use, and any mattress protector or pillow topper.
+The average mattress lifespan is around 7 years, according to the Better Sleep Council.12 How often you need to replace a mattress can vary depending on the mattress construction, use, and any mattress protector or pillow topper.

 A mattress is no substitute for proper medical care, but it may help with some kinds of pain, depending on the cause.
 In some cases, added support in the hip region may help relieve pressure on the joint.
 A cooling mattress may help with inflammatory causes of hip pain.
 While it should not be your only action, changing your mattress can be part of a comprehensive treatment plan to provide more relief and comfort for hip pain.

-Past research9 has found that a medium-firm mattress (one between 6.5-7 out of 10) offers the best lower back support and pain relief, and hip pain is likely to be similar.
+Past research has found that a medium-firm mattress (one between 6.5-7 out of 10) offers the best lower back support and pain relief, and hip pain is likely to be similar.9

 Mattress toppers are usually good at adding cushioning and comfort, but won’t offer the support someone with hip pain needs to relieve that pressure.